awesome-abstraction/waas-pay/README.md

 As a wallet recipient, I receive a feature-rich wallet to privately receive and send funds on Polygon without needing to know anything about web3:

 - Log-in with my favorite authentication methods - no seed phrases or master passwords.
-- A zkBob Account already set up for instantly receiving and sending funds privately and anonymously.
+- A zkBob Account already set up for instantly receiving direct deposit funds
 - The unique and sensitive credentials I use to redeem my wallet never leave my device & are secured by zero-knowledge proofs.
 - Transactions are sponsored - gas is paid for by the wallet issuer.
 - Fiat on and off-ramps are provided by trusted partners like Stripe and Monerium.